Close

 Satellite observations of sargassum

 Since 2018, CLS has been developing and operating a monitoring system of the Sargassum situation in real time, based on several satellite sensors.
 The system produces daily maps of sargassum presence index at 300m resolution.
 Maps at 20m resolution are also produced every two/three days in coastal areas.
-These satellite observations will cover the full tropical Atlantic (5°S-30°N; 10°E-100°W) and will include reprocessed time series which are critical for the seasonal forecast application.
+These satellite observations cover the full tropical Atlantic (5°S-30°N; 10°E-100°W) and include reprocessed time series which are critical for the seasonal forecast application.

 Detection sargasses